 - Identify key features to release post-launch.
 It is key to a successful marketing strategy, as it allows consistent dialogue with the users as you tease each new update.
 This recurring refreshment allows the app to constantly feel new and exciting, encouraging users to be active participants in your digital ecosystem.
 Just solve ONE problem to start with, and then keep your users by subsequently solving more pain points as the demand is proven.

 - Never stop testing.
-A-B test your store presence upon launch (on Google Play), and learn from the metrics.
+A-B test your store presence upon launch (on Google Play) and learn from the metrics.
 This allows you to know what words, pictures, and information are successfully driving those installs and building your user base.
-An effective optimisation strategy can often double Organic Downloads, and can be far cheaper option compared to Paid User Acquisition.
+An effective optimisation strategy can often double Organic Downloads and can be a far cheaper option compared to Paid User Acquisition.
 It also allows your app to develop and grow with the user base, contributing towards a sustainable digital ecosystem.

+So, there you have it, the 7 Steps to Building a Successful Mobile App!
 Building a world-class Mobile App is not simple.
-It takes years of experience, and a lot of teamwork.
+It takes years of experience and a lot of teamwork.
 Sadly many brands have attempted to develop fully in-house, and like Hotjar, this often results in £100,000s and 1000s of hours wasted.
 This would not happen if they took the time to explore their MVP, and enlisted the specialist help of experienced Mobile App Developers.

-If your businesses won’t settle for any less than success and the UK’s leading Mobile App Development Company, then please follow this link to get in touch and kickstart your digital transformation today.
+If your business won’t settle for any less than success and the UK’s leading Mobile App Development Company, then please follow this link to get in touch and kickstart your digital transformation today.